MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ### Version requirements

-This document applies to version 10.0.11 of Finance and Operations apps (Platform update 35), and later versions.
+This document applies to version 10.0.21 of Dynamics 365 Finance, and later versions.

 ### Historical data requirements